 Allison enjoys spending time outdoors and exploring the DC area with her husband Frank.
-She loves baking, running, trying local restaurants and organizing trips.
+She recently moved from DC to Ashburn, Virginia and loves the outdoors, baking, trying local restaurants and traveling.

 Follow Along //

-Allison Tepper is a Registered Dietitian in the DC Metro area licensed to practice in both Maryland and Washington, DC.
+Allison Tepper is a Registered Dietitian in the Washington, DC Metro area.
 She holds a Bachelor of Science in Nutrition from Syracuse University and completed her dietetic internship at the Pennsylvania State University, where she gained valuable experience in various areas of nutrition and health.
 Allison also holds a Masters degree in Health Promotion Management with a concentration in Health Communication from American University in Washington, DC.

 Allison has extensive counseling experience working with clients with needs ranging from weight loss, weight gain, nutrition therapy for disease states, emotional eating, food allergies, disordered eating and more.
 She began her career working at a Virginia-based counseling company and soon after she became the Dietitian for Georgetown University Dining Services.
 There she provided support and nutrition counseling to students, sports teams, faculty and staff with special dietary needs, food allergies or for those who wanted to improve or maintain their overall health.
-She currently serves as an Instructor for the Department of Health Studies at American University.
+She currently practices in Washington, DC and Ashburn, VA and also serves as a faculty member at American University in the Department of Health Studies.